Skip to main content

-When we talk about non-alcoholic wine, many people say “this is not wine” or “this is grape juice”.
+Many people think that non-alcoholic wine is must, just grape juice, and this is not the case.
 In this article, we will explain why non-alcoholic wine is not juice and the different methods for making non-alcoholic wines.
-Without a doubt, non-alcoholic wine is one of the most popular non-alcoholic drink categories, and every year there are more options for all tastes.
+Without a doubt, non-alcoholic wine is one of the fastest-growing industries.
+In our non-alcoholic drinks store, you will find the best range on the market for all tastes.

 What is non-alcoholic wine?

 According to the Spanish dictionary, wine “is the natural food obtained exclusively by total or partial alcoholic fermentation of fresh grapes, squeezed or not, or grape wort.”
 So non-alcoholic wine falls within this definition since it is made conventionally – fermenting the wort – and then the alcohol is eliminated through the dealcoholization process.
-Therefore, non-alcoholic wine is not juice, because it dealcoholizes a wine produced until the end.
+Therefore, non-alcoholic wine is not grape juice, but rather a wine that is produced to the end and then finally undergoes a dealcoholization process.

-As with beers, there are non-alcoholic wines that may contain traces of alcohol, always less than 1% alcohol content.
-If you want to buy non-alcoholic wines, we recommend checking the label of each dealcoholized wine to find out the exact content.
+As with beers, there are alcohol-free wines that may contain traces of alcohol, always less than 1% alcohol content.
+If you want to buy non-alcoholic wines, we recommend checking the label of each de-alcoholized wine to find out the exact content.
 In Spain, a drink with less than 1% alcohol is considered non-alcoholic.

 Inverted Rotating Cones Method